Open-Typer/Open-Typer/README.md

 - Customizability - custom lessons and levels (see *Configuring*).
 - Quick navigation (arrow up or asterisk for level menu).
 - Cross-platform - can be compiled for most UNIX-like operating systems and Windows.
+- Auto updates on Windows: The program checks for updates everytime you open it.
+Update installation is fully automated.

 ## How to use